 SEO writing optimizes the content on the page so that search engines will more easily crawl its content and judge it favorably.
 When it is judged more favorably, it is given a better placement in the SERP.

-If the content is created without SEO writing, it may not come across as search engine friendly, and the crawlers may not even figure out what the page is about.
+If the content is created without SEO in mind, it may not appear to be search engine friendly, and the crawlers may not even figure out what the page is about.

 Why Is Writing for SEO Important?